The 30% Rule - How a tax break could change direction of thought.

 Taking the 30% ruling into consideration, being on €50,000 would be the equivalent of a Dutch worker being on roughly a €63,000 salary.
 Seems like a good deal to me!

-Of course there are a number of factors that may come into play when looking to make big career moves, however it’s always important to contemplate these options and be open minded (as I’m advising in a future blog about ‘moving your cheese’).
+Of course there are a number of factors that may come into play when looking to make big career moves, however it’s always important to contemplate these options and be open minded (as I’ve advised in my other blog about ‘moving your cheese’).

 Money should never be a deciding factor in taking on a job, but I know for a fact that it does cross one’s mind when looking to make big career moves.